 Bacalao (pronounced [bah-kah-LAH-oh]) is the Spanish term for dried and salted codfish.
 Dried and salted cod--and the dishes that include it--are known by several different names, many of which come from the root "bacal."
 The Portuguese word for salt cod is bacalhau while in Italian it is baccalà, and in Croatia it is bakalar.
-But this fish is not just part of Mediterranean cuisine.
-In Norway, it is known as klippfisk and it goes by saltfiskur in Iceland and moure in France.
+This fish is not just part of Mediterranean cuisine; in Norway, it is known as klippfisk and it goes by saltfiskur in Iceland and moure in France.
 It is also known simply as saltfish, particularly in the Caribbean.

 Bacalao has become a main ingredient in the cuisines surrounding the Atlantic and Mediterranean as it began as a chief export from the Northern Atlantic region.
 Over 500 years ago, explorer Jaques Cartier discovered nearly a thousand Basque fishing boats in the mouth of the St. Lawrence River in what is now Canada.
 For hundreds of years, fishing villages in Norway produced salted and dried cod.
 Salted codfish became an important food of commerce between the New World and Old World, and thus spread throughout regions near and extending beyond the Atlantic, becoming a traditional ingredient in many cuisines.

 The salting and drying of fish came out of necessity--before refrigeration, fish had to be eaten immediately.
 The salting and drying preserved the fish and greatly extended its shelf life.
 It was an inexpensive process, and one fisherman could do easily.
 It also allowed for simple transport to nearby markets.
 The process also helps the fish retain its nutrients, and makes the fish tastier.